strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples.md

 <SideBySideContainer>
 <SideBySideColumn>

 Restaurant pages on the front-end website of [FoodAdvisor](https://github.com/strapi/foodadvisor) include a Reviews section that is read-only.
-Adding reviews requires logging in to Strapi's admin panel and adding data through the [Content Manager](/user-docs/content-manager).
+Adding reviews requires logging in to Strapi's admin panel and adding content to the "Reviews" collection type through the [Content Manager](/user-docs/content-manager).

 Let's add a small front-end component to restaurant pages.
 This component will allow a user to write a review directly from the front-end website.